Cal-CS-61A-Staff/cs61a-apps/exam-write/README.md

 # INPUT <type> FIXED CORRECT <content>
 ```

 Note that the order matters.
+Exact duplicate options cannot be used in a single question.

 To enter `<content>` that spans multiple lines, use a backslash `\` to indicate that the content continues
 on the next line.
 For instance